 The ICM Obligation Management app automates obligation discovery and extraction by leveraging AI trained on millions of contracts housed on the ICI platform.
 The AI knows what an obligation looks like and can surface the obligation for review.
 Importantly, the obligation is presented within the context of the contract so reviewers can quickly identify those that are most critical to the business.

 Next, the app allows companies to assign ownership of obligations automatically based on business rules.
 The app features an obligation and fulfillment workflow model to enable sophisticated compliance programs at organizations.
 Obligations can be assigned internally or externally and can be automatically reassigned to new owners in the case of transfers, departures, etc.

 Owners get notified of obligations assigned to them and can track their progress toward fulfillment within ICI.
 Reminders and escalations help users stay proactive in completing their tasks.
 The ICI Collaboration Portal app extends all this functionality to external owners.

 The ICI Obligation Management app is powerful enough to recognize contract relationships and cascade and enforce obligations across related contracts.
 For example, the app will surface obligations hidden in an MSA when a user creates an SOW under that MSA, thus enforcing compliance and mitigating risk.

 Finally, the app allows companies to gain insights from across the enterprise to measure risk and compliance.

 Users can either roll-up all enterprise data for global views on risk, or filter based on specific requirements.
 For example, a Chief Revenue Officer can apply filters to see only data on revenue- and cost-based obligations and exclude noise from the rest of the business.
 And the app provides data on obligation management KPIs like fulfillment rates and overdue obligations.

-Customers who have leveraged the ICM Obligation Management app have seen benefits including:
+Customers who have leveraged the ICI Obligation Management app have seen benefits including: